 Fidel: In my free time I love playing with my kids: Abelito (4) and Ale (5).
 I also enjoy watching all kinds of films.
 When it comes down to party time I love cooking good barbecued meats on a charcoal grill, with no more than 3 light beers to celebrate the occasion!

-F: What I love most about Cuba is the Cuban people - their determination, their resilience and their willpower to change the unchangeable.
-I love my island because it is autonomous - there are no bordering countries - and since it is surrounded by water, the ocean is their garden.
+F: What I love most about Cuba is the Cuban people - their determination, their resilience, and their willpower to change the unchangeable.
+I love my island because it is autonomous - there are no bordering countries - and since it is surrounded by water, the ocean is its garden.
 Being an islander is the best thing I could ever have, it's a feeling of independence and freedom!

 F: My typical weekend day definitely includes going to the Old Havana district (La Habana Vieja).
-There are plenty of great things to do in Old Havana - including visit its squares, plazas, churches, cafes, museums, restaurants, bars.
+There are plenty of great things to do in Old Havana - including visiting its squares, plazas, churches, cafes, museums, restaurants, and bars.
 End your day sitting on the Malecón (seawall), enjoying the breeze from the Caribbean waters - with the company of wandering musicians and the lighthouse of El Morro not far behind you!

-F: My sole recommendation would be walking around Old Havana - I love its well preserved colonial architecture and the history that’s behind every corner from counts, countesses, viceroys, mayors, historians, street vendors and hawkers, and the cobblestone streets.
+F: My sole recommendation would be walking around Old Havana - I love its well-preserved colonial architecture and the history that’s behind every corner from counts, countesses, viceroys, mayors, historians, street vendors, and hawkers, and the cobblestone streets.
 It is truly something really special and one of the best things to do in Havana if you have limited time!

 F: I would love to travel next to Italy.
 What attracts me the most is its Renaissance architecture.